tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 ### Library not loaded: .../CoreSimulator

-error occurs after updating Xcode from 8.2.1 to 9.2.
+the error occurs after updating Xcode from 8.2.1 to 9.2.

 {% raw %}
 ```sh